luoqing510/Project-File-Struct/README.md

 Options:
  -h | help -> Show help
  -v | version -> Show version number
+ -b | build  Build a pfs file from a directory
+      -r Build files context
  *.json  -> Use the json file to create the Pfs
 ```